evanshortiss/serverless-github-file-watch/README.md

 OpenShift this is done via the `cronjob.yml`, and can be changed afterwards using `kubectl edit cronjobs/$JOB_ID`.

 * TIME_PERIOD - This should be the time between invocations.
 For example, if you invoke the function every hour, set this to "1 hour".
-It defaults to "24 hours" to match the default crontab of `0 0 * * ? *`.
+It defaults to "24 hours" to match the default crontab of `0 0 * * * ` in Kubernetes and `0 0 * * ? *` in AWS.
 * FILE_URL - The file to watch.
 For example [my env-var file](https://github.com/evanshortiss/env-var/blob/master/env-var.js).
 * SENDGRID_API_KEY - Your API key for SendGrid.
 * SENDGRID_SENDER - The email that should be displayed as the sender.